gavincornwell/cmiserverless/README.md

 Replace **apiId** with the ID API Gateway generates for you and replace **region** with the AWS region you deployed to i.e. us-east-1.

+Manually map **cmiserverless-dev-repositories** lambda function to GET / in API Gateway.

 ## Running Tests

 To run the tests DyanmoDB is required, follow the [instructions](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) to download and run it locally.